Teucer (statue)

 Teucer is a statue created by the Spanish sculptor Cándido Pazos, located in Pontevedra (Spain).
 It is located in Saint Joseph's Square above the clock of the central building of the former Provincial Savings Bank of Pontevedra and was inaugurated on 15 July 2006.

 History

 Teucer is the mythical founder of the city of Pontevedra.
 Legend has it that the mythical archer Teucer, son of King Telamon (King of Salamis), followed a mermaid, Leucoiña, in exile to the Ria de Pontevedra and then founded the city.

-Before the foundation of the city, Teucer, together with his brother Ajax and his cousin Achilles, had gone to the Trojan War.
+Before the foundation of the city, Teucer, together with his half brother Ajax and his cousin Achilles, had gone to the Trojan War.
 But when this long war was over and they returned to their country, the heroes were not well received, even by their own families.
 Teucer, rejected by his father, went in search of a new homeland in the West and arrived in Iberia, travelled along the coast of Hispania, crossed the Strait of Gibraltar and founded a Greek colony called Hellenes, which would become Pontevedra.